wlonk/arcadia/index.rst

      a small "you may want to try for these outcomes first" on each character sheet?

- * Examples (with recurring characters):

-   + Recovery, Growth, and Change

  * Essays:

    + Comedy of Manners and Arcadia